Zelenskyy visits port as Ukraine prepares to ship out grain

 The goal over the next four months is to get some 20 million tons of grain out of three Ukrainian sea ports blocked since the Feb.
 24 invasion.
 That provides time for about four to five large bulk carriers per day to transport grain from the ports to millions of people in Africa, the Middle East and Asia, who are already facing food shortages and, in some cases, famine.

-Getting wheat and other food out is also critical to farmers in Ukraine, who are running out of storage capacity amid a new harvest.
+Getting the grain out is also critical to farmers in Ukraine, who are running out of storage capacity amid a new harvest.

 “We are ready,” Ukraine’s minister of infrastructure, Oleksandr Kubrakov, told reporters at the port of Odesa on Friday.

-But he said Ukraine is waiting on the U.N. to confirm the safe corridors that will be used by ships navigating the waters.
-In the meantime, a ship at the port of Chernomorsk was being loaded with grains, he said.
+But he said Ukraine is waiting on the U.N. to confirm the safe corridors that will be used by ships.
+In the meantime, a ship at the port of Chernomorsk was being loaded with grain, he said.

 Martin Griffiths, the U.N. official who mediated the deals, cautioned that work was still being done to finalize the exact coordinates of the safest routes, saying this must be “absolutely nailed down.”